-Thanks to its thriving sex industry, cheap beer and even cheaper accommodation, Riga—for tourists, at least—is synonymous with the kind of bro holidays that end in black eyes and disorderly conduct convictions.
-Understandably, people in the Latvian capital aren't too happy about this, which is possibly why the city has opened the doors to a building that will attract a very different kind of visitor—the former KGB headquarters, which haven't been accessible to the public for the past 20 years.
+Thanks to its thriving sex industry, cheap beer and even cheaper accommodation, Riga – for British tourists, at least – is synonymous with stag weekends and the kind of lads holidays that end in black eyes and public order convictions.
+Understandably, people in the Latvian capital aren't too happy about this, which is possibly why the city has opened the doors to a building that will attract a very different kind of visitor – the former KGB headquarters, which haven't been accessible to the public for the past 20 years.

 If you didn’t know what had taken place inside the building you’d probably pass by its taped-up windows without suspecting a thing.
 But it was a place that provoked fear from thousands during the time of Soviet rule in Latvia; for more than 40 years, this was where those who were thought to have defied the state were imprisoned, tortured and, in the worst cases, killed.

 Latvia claimed its independence in November of 1918, but it was barely four months before Soviet forces had captured the majority of the country, allowing the Communist Party of Latvia to take control of Riga.
 The architect of the "corner house" – the building that would later become the KGB headquarters – was one of the first victims of this new regime, shot dead after he was deemed subversive by authorities.